 This simple practice would teach you the value of consistency, which is needed to become great in your craft.

 For example, John wanted to become a samurai archer.
 Instead of practicing archery all day, he was asked to chop wood and carry water every day by his trainer Akira.

-Akira did this to inculcate the discipline and consistency within the soul and mind of John.
+Akira did this to inculcate the discipline and consistency within John’s mind and soul.

 And since this book is all about working religiously despite all the odds, Joshua has named it so.

 Does chopping wood and carrying water sound exciting to you?

 To most people, it’d be nothing less than a mere waste of time.

 It’s fucking monotonous and not sexy at all.
 (Sorry for the harsh words.)